lantiga/clj-toml/README.md

 ## TODO

-The parser does not yet raise an error if an array is not homogeneous.
+The parser does not yet raise an error if

+* an array is not homogeneous
+* duplicate keys exist

 ## License